coder/code-server/doc/self-hosted/cros-install.md

 This guide will show you how to install code-server into your CrOS machine.

-Before everything else, you are required to turn on developer mode for your machine, but for ChromiumOS and CloudReady users (Home Edition), this is done for you.

 ## Using Crostini

 One of the easier ways to run code-server is via [Crostini](https://www.aboutchromebooks.com/tag/project-crostini/), the Linux apps support feature in CrOS.
 Make sure you have enough RAM, HDD space and your CPU has VT-x/ AMD-V support.
 If your chromebook has this, then you are qualified to use Crostini.